 - Hospitality and related customer service is much better.

-Not only did we have a blast on our trip to Cuba, I will admit that it was pretty inspiring to see that some of the change Cubans have been earnestly waiting for finally taking shape.
+Not only did we have a blast on our trip to Cuba, but I will also admit that it was pretty inspiring to see that some of the changes Cubans have been patiently waiting for finally taking shape.
 Though there is still a long way until the quality of life is improved to that of a developed country, I was pleasantly surprised at the positive things going on in Cuba.

 Travel Hacking My Way to Cuba